Kyome22/ShiftWindow/README.md

 ShiftWindow works on macOS 14.0 or later.

-1. Download `installer.dmg` from [releases](https://github.com/Kyome22/ShiftWindow/releases) page.
+1. Download `Installer.dmg` from [releases](https://github.com/Kyome22/ShiftWindow/releases) page.
-2. Double-click on the `installer.dmg` and open the generated `ShiftWindow Installer`.
+2. Double-click on the `Installer.dmg`.
 3. Copy the App to the Applications folder.